mariamgallego/pdsnd_github/README.md

 Git Course Project

 ### Description
-Describe what your project is about and what it does
+This project is to show the task completition of the git repository course in Udacity.

 ### Files used
 Include the files used